 Context Windows

-Context windows refer to the segments of text that a language model considers when generating new content.
-The size of the context window can significantly impact the quality of generated text.
-Larger context windows allow models to maintain coherence over longer passages but require more computational power.
+Context windows are the snatches of text, which a language model takes into consideration when producing new text.
+Context window size is one of the factors that can greatly influence the quality of the generated text.
+The bigger context windows enable the models to be coherent on the longer passages but need more computing power.

 Tokens